*We are currently hiring student mail clerks! To learn more about the position and to apply, visit our student employement opportunities page!*

 - The mail clerks sort the mail and place it in the appropriate mailbox.

-- All packages and items that do not fit in the mailboxes are logged and stored at the mailroom.
+- All items that do not fit in the mailboxes are logged and stored at the mailroom.
 An email notification for each stored item is sent to the Northwestern email address on file to notify the student of its arrival.

 How to Send Packages